 We’re so glad you asked.
 Continue reading

 There’s a reason, or thousands of reasons, actually, why Thailand is one of the most visited countries in Asia, and perhaps in the world.
 It’s a nation rich in culture, food, friendly smiles, outdoor adventures, white-sand beaches and so much more.
 Because of this, many find it hard to leave.
-One way to stay in any country you love is to teach English there, and here are 10 benefits of teaching in Thailand.
+One way to stay in any country you love is to teach English there, and here are 10 benefits of teaching English in Thailand.
 Continue reading